abdullah/plekan/README.md

 # serve with hot reload at localhost:8080
 npm run dev

-# relase for production with minification
+# release for production with minification
-npm run relase
+npm run release

 ```